Top quark effects in composite vector pair production at the LHC

-The Figures 1 and 2 show the total cross sections at the LHC for the $V^{+}V^{-}$ and $V^{0}V^{0}$ production via gluon fusion mechanism as functions of the heavy vector mass $M_V$ and for different values of the $G_V$ parameter taking the scalar-vector coupling $d$ equal to $1$.
-The heavy vector mass has been taken to range from $500$ GeV to $1$ TeV, while a light scalar of mass $M_h=180$ GeV has been considered.
-Here the top quark mass has been taken to be equal to $m_{t}=171.3$ GeV.
-The coupling $c$ has been chosen to satisfy the condition given in (3.5) which guarantees the unitarity in the elastic channel for longitudinal gauge boson scattering and in the inelastic scattering of two longitudinal SM gauge bosons into SM fermions pairs.
+In the expression (\ref{p10}), the factor $\frac{1}{4}$ is due to the average over the transverse polarization states of the gluons and the factor $\frac{1}{64}$ comes from the average over the color states of the gluons.
+Figures \ref{fig1d} and \ref{fig1e} show the total cross sections at the LHC for the $V^{+}V^{-}$ and $V^{0}V^{0}$ production via the gluon fusion mechanism as functions of the heavy vector mass $M_V$ and for different values of the $G_V$ parameter taking the scalar-vector coupling $d$ equal to $1$.
+In order to study how a deviation from the gauge model scenario affects the heavy vector pair production in the model under consideration, the values $G_V=v/\sqrt{6}$ and $G_V=\sqrt{5}v/4$ are chosen for the $G_V$ coupling as well as the value $G_V=v/2$ predicted by the gauge model.
+The gauge model scenario corresponds to the case where the composite heavy vector states are the gauge vectors of a spontaneously broken symmetry and is characterized by $G_V=\frac{v}{2}$, $a=\frac1{2}$ and $d=1$ \cite{Carcamo:2010}.
+A deviation from the couplings predicted by the gauge model scenario could be an indication of new degrees of freedom such as axial vector resonances.
+The heavy vector mass has been taken to range from $500$ GeV to $1$ TeV.
+Here the top quark mass has been taken to be equal to $m_{t}=171.3$ GeV and the light scalar mass is equal to $M_h=125$ GeV.
+The coupling $c$ has been chosen to satisfy the condition given in expression (\ref{cc}) which guarantees unitarity in the elastic channel for longitudinal gauge boson scattering and in the inelastic scattering of two longitudinal SM gauge bosons into SM fermions pairs.